LeanneCodes/GinTopia_NEW/README.md

         * For this form to submit, all fields need a valid input.
 This is due to either having the required attribute added to the form field in the html file or making sure blank and null are false in the models.py.

         * In addition to this, to ensure the information that’s fed through to the database contains usable data, minimum and maximum limits have been implemented and the type of data that needs to be inputted.
-For example, for the mobile field, it needs a minimum of 11 digits, given that UK mobile numbers consist of 11 digits and the minimum age is 18, because you need to be at least 18 years old to drink alcohol in the UK.
+For example, for the mobile field, it needs a minimum of 11 digits, given that UK mobile numbers consist of 11 digits.
+Additionally, in the UK, as the legal age to drink is 18+, there is a minimum limit of 18 appended to the age field, so users cannot book a class with an age under 18.
+Regardless, if a user puts in a false age to meet requirements, all visitors who attend the class will be ID on arrival as an extra safety measure.
 In addition, the date field, has the attribute type of date, so the date picker appears.
 Validator code was added to the models.py so that a user couldn’t pick a date in the past to reduce invalid bookings.

         * GinTopia has classes that run from 1pm – 9pm at 2-hour intervals.
 Therefore, there are a selection of times a user can choose from.

         * It is also at this opportunity, where users can choose which mixologist they would like to be taught by.
 This list was curated in the Django Administration and pulled through to display on the user interface.

         ![image](media/booking-form.png)
-        (Booking for display)
+        (Booking form display)

         * The update booking form is the same layout, except the heading differs, as the action is different and the CTA says, “Update Booking”, rather than “Book Now”, when users are making a new booking.